epoirierIRD/Low-cost_oxygen_sensor/README.md

 # Low-cost DO oxygen sensor from SEEED Studio, Senscap

 This project starts with a first objective: to interface a SEEED studio low-cost oxygen probe and verify its metrologic specs.
-It means calibrate the probe and check its performances regarding the manufacturer specs and a referenc optode on at least 3 levels: 0% stauration O2, 50% and 100%.
+It means calibrate the probe and check its performances regarding the manufacturer specs and a reference optode on at least 3 levels: 0% stauration O2, 50% and 100%.

 - First step is to interface this RS485 probe to a computer and get decent data